fatimazahraelhoussni/fatimazahraelhoussni/README.md

 ## 🚀 About Me

 I am a **researcher and software engineer** working on the **Graal.js team at Oracle Labs**.
-We develop and maintain the **JavaScript engine of GraalVM**, enabling modern JavaScript and TypeScript to run seamlessly in **polyglot and cloud-native environments**.
+The team develops and maintains the **JavaScript engine of GraalVM**, enabling modern JavaScript to run seamlessly in **polyglot and cloud-native environments**.
-Our focus is on **performance, interoperability, and compatibility**, allowing developers to combine JavaScript with Java and other languages efficiently.
+Its focus is on **performance, interoperability, and compatibility**, allowing developers to combine JavaScript with Java and other languages efficiently.

 ---